Recent updates to Google Search documentation have led to speculation about the importance of HTTPS and Page Experience for search rankings.

 Additionally, this chapter highlights a broader shift as Google moves away from rewarding technical optimizations like HTTPS in favor of high-quality, helpful content.

 While HTTPS is recommended, the takeaway is it’s less significant than comprehensiveness and relevance.

 Google’s New Perspective On HTTPS & Page Experience

 Google recently updated its documentation about ranking factors, removing page experience from the “ranking systems” documentation.
 It doesn’t mention HHTPS directly in its current documentation about page experience, but does mention security.

 This led to people questioning whether Google changed its direction regarding secure domains.

-Google published a blog post announcing HTTPS had become a signal for its search ranking algorithms.
+Google’s emphasis on website security dates back to August 2014, when it announced that HTTPS had become a signal for its search ranking algorithms.